 There are several excellent hikes off of the Smith Dorrien Road I’d recommend.
 Try the hike up Burstall Pass or Buller Pass.
 Alternatively the hike to Chester Lake is always worthwhile.
-The next hike in the area on my wish list is the Tent Ridge hike – providing I’ve got a good weather window.
+Or check out the Sparrowhawk Tarns.

 Click on the photo to bookmark to your Pinterest board.